fosskers/aura/DESIGN.md

 #### Dependency Resolution
 - AUR dependencies are no longer resolved through PKGBUILD bash parsing.
   The AUR 3.0 API includes the necessary dependency information.
-- **Resolution Successful**: A List of packages in the order they should be built in is yielded.
+- **Resolution Successful**: Data in the form `[[Package]]` is yielded.
+These are groups of packages that may be built and installed simultaneously.
+That is, they are not interdependent in any way.
 - **Version Conflicts**:
   - Dependency resolution fails and the build does not continue.
   - The user is shown the chart below so it is clear what dependencies from